xiazeyu/hentaiTagger4calibre/README.md

 ### Checker

+Specify your cbz path in `checker_custom_path.py`, and run it.
+It will help you check if your books are up-to-date.

-The `checker.py` can check whether books recorded in `inf.json` are all visible now.
-It is useful to use this script to track some ongoing comics since they will be replaced and become invisible.
+~~The `checker.py` can check whether books recorded in `inf.json` are all visible now.
+It is useful to use this script to track some ongoing comics since they will be replaced and become invisible. ~~